 During our expeditions on Svalbard we have seen Svalbard Polar Bears eating plastic several times.
-Where they have been playing with plastic and being affected by garbage several times.
+Where they have been playing with plastic and being affected by garbage.
 Even on Svalbard, which is an outpost in the High Arctic, Polar Bears can not escape human stupidity.
 During our expeditions we pick garbage us much as we can and report bigger garbage like fishing nets.
 Later the garbage will be picked up by bigger vessels from the authorities.

-Many think it is global warming that is the major threat to polar bears, but that’s not the only danger to them.
+Many think it is global warming that is the major threat to polar bears.
+That is not the only danger to them.
 Not only Svalbard polar bears is affected by this.
 Recent reports and sightings from other places in the High Arctic like Alaska and Russia, show that Polar Bears chew on and eat plastic if they find it.
-In an analysis of the stomach contents of 51 polar bears that had been killed by subsistence hunters in the southern Beaufort Sea between 1996 and 2018, researchers led by Raphaela Stimmelmayr, a wildlife veterinarian with Alaska’s North Slope Borough Department of Wildlife Management, found that 25 percent of the bears had plastic in their stomachs.
+In an analysis of the stomach contents of 51 polar bears that had been killed by subsistence hunters in the southern Beaufort Sea between 1996 and 2018.
+Researchers led by Raphaela Stimmelmayr, a wildlife veterinarian with Alaska’s North Slope Borough Department of Wildlife Management, found that 25 percent of the bears had plastic in their stomachs.

 In the Arctic, dumps and nearby settlements are chock-full of plastic and a new survey from Alaska shows that polar bears are ingesting a lot of it.
-Our sightings in Svalbard, particularly on one occasion, we clearly saw that polar bear cubs eat plastic because it is something interesting to them.
+Our sightings in Svalbard, on several occasions, we clearly saw that polar bear cubs eat plastic.
+The plastic obviously trigger their curiosity.
 What would be better to do than examine a piece of black plastic when you are relaxing together with your mom?
-Nothing else to do during the down time far north in the high Arctic where nothing else interesting happens?
+Nothing else to do during the down time far north in the high Arctic where not much else interesting happens?
 In our opinion polar bears, especially cubs and young inexperienced bears, eat plastic because they are curious.
 It's not by accident.

 Svalbard polar bears and their future